 The Florida Solar Energy Center Logo

-Home > Research > Buildings > Zero Energy Buildings
+Home > Research > Buildings > Zero Energy Homes

 Stylized Text: Zero Energy Buildings.

-There is now a new generation of Zero Energy Homes being designed and constructed around the country under the sponsorship ot the U.S. Department of Energy (DOE) and the National Renewable Energy Laboratory (NREL) in Golden, CO.
+There is now a new generation of Zero Energy Homes being designed and constructed around the country, many with technical support from Building America teams under the sponsorship of the U.S. Department of Energy (DOE) and the National Renewable Energy Laboratory (NREL) in Golden, CO.

 A primary aim in each of these projects is to collect detailed performance data that will allow refinement of the approach for integrating energy efficiency measures with PV and solar thermal systems.
-Clicking on the animated image above will take you to FSEC's Information Monitors web site, which is collecting these data.
+For information about some of FSEC's currently monitored sites, visit our Building America for Improved Residential Construction Measured Data site.
+FSEC is collecting data from the following Zero Energy Homes:

 In 1998, FSEC began its Zero Energy Homes research program in collaboration with the City of Lakeland municipal utility and builder Rick Strawbridge.
 Two homes were constructed and tested on a side-by-side basis for more than a year.